 This video is about a subtle point of Sentence Correction strategy, the distinction of ideal versus best answer.
 What do we mean by this?
 Well, the goal on the sentence correction is not: find the ideal answer, the most perfect answer possible.
 That is absolutely not what the directions say.
-Show Transcript
+Read full transcript

 What they say is find the best answer.
 It may be that there's a better way to say it than is listed among the answer choices.
 And we can't get hung up on that.
 We might have in mind, wow the best way to save would be blankity blank but that's not listed among the answer choices.